 thumbnail

-Click on the language in which these greetings are said.
+Click on the language these greetings are spoken in.

 Save time by using Keyboard Shortcuts